 Black Crissy Doll

 Ideal Toys created the 18-inch Crissy doll in 1968 and released her to the buying public in 1969.
 She boasted auburn hair and a signature orange mini dress.

 In 1970, Ideal introduced Crissy’s cute younger cousin, Velvet.
-She was three inches shorter, had blond hair and wore a purple dress.
+The Velvet doll was three inches shorter, had blond hair, and wore a purple dress.
 That same year, they also introduced Kerry and Gorgeous Tressy, not to be confused with the 11.5 inch Tressy doll by the British toymaker Palitoy.
 That doll was released in 1963 and was one of the very first dolls with retractable hair.